D31T4/neural-trajectory-model/README.md

 This repository implements the trajectory recovery algorithm described in [Trajectory Recovery From Ash: User Privacy Is NOT Preserved in Aggregated Mobility Data](https://arxiv.org/abs/1702.06270) as our baseline.
 In our approach, we model human trajectories using a architecture similar to [CLIP](https://arxiv.org/abs/2103.00020) and we use the negative log-likelihood predicted by the model as the cost matrix proposed by the baseline framework.

-Our work demonstrate the potential usage of neural networks in human trajectory recovery from aggregated datasets, and achieve better performance then the baseline (which is expected as a supervised method).
+Our work simulates a scenario where an attacker has access to a trajectory dataset with similar distribution to our target aggregated location data.
+It demonstrates the potential usage of neural networks in human trajectory recovery from aggregated datasets, and achieves better performance then the baseline.

 ## Dependencies